 The fact is that price, reviews and photos are one of the key factors when someone chooses to make a booking.
 If the potential guest is 90% sure they want to stay at your location on the dates they have selected, it is highly probable that they will choose the non-refundable option because it’s cheaper.

-Therefore: I heavily discount on non-refundable prices.
+Therefore: I heavily discount non-refundable prices.
 This doesn’t mean my non-refundable prices are low, it means the flexible pricing is just much higher.
 In general at least 40% more.
-Most of my bookings are non-refundable, and this means if the guest cancels for any reason, you can still charge them.
+Most of my bookings are non-refundable, and this means if the guest cancels for any reason, the booking remains fully chargeable.

 This is particularly important if you have a property with a small number of units.
-It doesn’t matter if you’re a 500 room hotel, but if you have a small number of apartments – as we do – you will struggle to fill these if someone cancels at short notice.
+It doesn’t matter if you’re a 500-room hotel because you know that 75% of people who book will show up, but if you have a small number of apartments – as we do – you will struggle to fill these if someone cancels at short notice.

 4. But – offer a reduced refund for non-refundable bookings!